Amigoliath/Slidikins-Strenuous-Skyrim/Gameplay Guide.md

 - [Apothecary - An Alchemy Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/52130)

 ## 4. Combat
 Removing combat related HUD elements already increases difficulty but keep in mind there are additional changes to combat under the hood.
 For starters, you'll be more vulnerable when on the offensive, such as power attacking, drawing a bow, or casting a spell.
-A poorly timed attack could send you to an early grave, so pick your spots carefully.
+A poorly timed attack could send you to an early grave so pick your spots carefully.

 > **Tip:** Even though health bars were removed, [Just Blood](https://www.nexusmods.com/skyrimspecialedition/mods/46501) will add increasing bloody overlays on enemies as a rough indicator of their Health.
 Keep an eye out for this subtle effect.